-People could get the novel coronavirus more than once, health experts warn — recovering does not necessarily make you immune
+People can get the coronavirus more than once, experts warn — recovering does not necessarily make you immune

 - Reuters/Thomas Peter

-- A coronavirus outbreak that started in China has infected more than 20,000 people and killed more than 400.
-Cases have been recorded in 24 other countries.
+- A coronavirus outbreak that started in China has sickened more than 82,000 people and killed more than 2,800.
+Cases have been recorded in 47 other countries.

-- So far, most patients seem to make full recoveries, but the Chinese Health Commission warns that even those who’ve recovered could be at risk of reinfection.
+- Most patients seem to make full recoveries, but people who’ve recovered could still get the virus again in the future.

+- That already happened to a tour guide in Japan – she recovered from the coronavirus, then tested positive for it again three weeks later.

 - The antibodies that patients are producing so far don’t necessarily last very long, one expert said.